 Here's some of our work we like:

 Monroe v.
-FTS: The Sixth Circuit affirmed a jury verdict in favor of a class of cable installers.
-The court re-affirmed the use of representative proof in establishing liability and damages.
-Counsel secured amicus support from the National Employment Lawyers Association.
-(Opinion / Brief)
+FTS: The Sixth Circuit affirmed a jury verdict in favor of a class of cable installers, re-affirming the use of representative proof in establishing class-wide liability and damages.
+Counsel persuaded the Supreme Court to deny the employer's petition for certiorari.
+(Opinion / Merits Brief / Opposition to Certiorari)

-Lewis v.
-Epic Systems: Opposing Supreme Court review in a case presenting the question of whether the National Labor Relations Act prohibits employers from forcing employees to resolve employment-related disputes through individual arbitration.
+Epic Systems v.
+Lewis: Represented a proposed class of employees before the U.S. Supreme Court in a case presenting the question of whether the National Labor Relations Act prohibits employers from forcing employees to resolve employment-related disputes through individual arbitration.
+(Briefing)

 Campbell-Ewald Company v.
 Gomez: The Supreme Court ruled that an unaccepted offer of judgment does not moot the plaintiff's claim.
 Apollo attorney authored an amicus brief on behalf of the National Employment Lawyers Association and the National Employment Law Project urging the Court to rule in the plaintiff's favor.
 (Opinion / Brief)

 American Home Shield v.
-Ozur: Representing an employee before the Sixth Circuit on a case presenting the question of whether employers may enforce non-compete agreement against California-based employees by using choice-of-law provisions to evade California's ban on such agreements.
+Ozur: Representing an employee before the Sixth Circuit on a case presenting the question of whether employers may enforce non-compete agreements against California-based employees by using contractual choice-of-law provisions to evade California's ban on such agreements.
+(Brief)

 McKeen-Chaplin v.
 Provident Savings Bank: Argument to the Ninth Circuit addressing whether mortgage underwriters are exempt from the Fair Labor Standards Act's overtime requirement.
-Decision forthcoming.
-(Brief / Reply)
+The Ninth Circuit held that such employees must be paid overtime, reversing the district court and directing judgment for the class of employees.
+(Opinion / Brief / Reply)

 Clark v.
 Centene Company of Texas: The Fifth Circuit affirmed a summary judgment ruling and bench trial decision awarding uncompensated earnings to a certified class of medical case managers.
 (Opinion / Brief)

 Robinson v.
 Nexion Health at Terrell: Argument to the Fifth Circuit addressing the quantum of proof required to state a claim for unpaid overtime and challenging the district court's overly broad and improper application of the so-called "sham affidavit" doctrine.
-Decision forthcoming.
+The Fifth Circuit summarily reversed the district court's judgment and remanded the case for trial.
 (Brief / Oral Argument)

 United Student Aid Funds v.
 Bible: Successfully opposed a high-profile petition for certiorari urging the Supreme Court to overrule Bowles v.
 Seminole Rock & Sand Co., 325 U.S. 410 (1945), and Auer v.
 Robbins, 519 U.S. 452 (1997).
 The petition garnered six cert-stage amicus briefs urging review, including one brief submitted on behalf of sixteen states.
 The Court denied review over the lone dissent of Justice Thomas.
 (Order / Brief)